New pension rules

 Questions and answers

-If you choose not to purchase a survivor's pension, your partner must sign for this.
+When you retire, you choose whether you also want to purchase a survivor's pension from your own pension assets.
+If you choose not to purchase a survivor's pension or at a lower level, your partner must sign for this.
 If you die before your partner, your surviving partner will not receive a survivor's pension from our Fund.

 After your employment ends, your survivor’s pension insurance with your former employer will continue for 3 more months.
 If you do not enter into a new employment contract, and you are entitled to unemployment benefits, the insurance will continue beyond that.
 If your unemployment benefits end, or if you do not enter into employment elsewhere for some other reason (for example because you are self-employed), you will be given the option of continuing the survivor’s pension insurance voluntarily.
 The premiums will be paid from your personal pension capital.
 You will not have to pay any premiums during the first 3 months, or for as long as you receive unemployment benefits.
 Incidentally, the continued free coverage of the survivor's pension also applies as long as you receive a ZW benefit.